Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 We're connecting communities.

 Even though the B Line is not yet operational, it is already enriching and growing our communities.
-With over $600 million already invested along the line’s future route, the area has seen increases in housing, jobs, businesses, and more.
+Since 2014, more than $909 million has been invested along the METRO B Line.
 All of these developments will soon be accessible with one, short ride on the B Line.

 The line itself will connect West Lake Street in Minneapolis to Union Depot in downtown St. Paul.
 While not directly on the transitway, additional areas can be reached with just one connecting route.
 The METRO A Line, METRO Gold Line, METRO Orange Line, METRO Blue Line, and METRO Green Line will all connect to the B Line.
 This means that residents along the B Line can reach Bloomington, Burnsville, Landfall, Oakdale, Richfield, Roseville, and Woodbury with one additional transit ride.